neov5/neov5.github.io/content/posts/endian-int-cpp.md

 you can see it breaking the shifts down instruction by instruction: `$6` stores `b`, and it is shifted by 24, -24 and -8 and put into `$7`, `$3` and `$2` respectively.
-We then `and` it together with the masks, noting that the `ff0000` mask is too large to fit into the 32-bit instruction and has to beloaded into `$2` instead.
+We then `and` it together with the masks, noting that the `ff0000` mask is too large to fit into the 32-bit instruction and has to be loaded into `$2` instead.
 Once the bitflip is done, we finally add them together.
-Compared to

 This is a tricky example, so feel free to play around with it in godbolt.
 MIPS calling conventions are not very well documented online, but from what I can